 Daily observations are made to check if any puppies are showing signs of illness.
 Should any puppy show signs of illness they are immediately brought to visit our Veterinarian.
 If necessary, the puppy will be isolated from the remaining puppies to prevent spread.
 Our home and vehicles are cleaned according to the cleaning regime detailed above.
+Our breeding dogs are above average in genetic diversity and test clear for all genetic diseases.
 All puppies are guaranteed to be free from Genetic Deficiencies, PRA and Patella Luxation.
-However, even with the most careful planning occasionally a puppy may be born with defects, these puppies need homes too!
-It is our policy to ensure puppies with deficiencies are delivered to loving and caring pet only homes.
+However, even with the most careful planning occasionally a puppy may be born with defects, and it is our policy to ensure that even puppies with deficiencies are delivered to loving and caring pet only homes.
 We require all puppies with genetic health deficiencies to be spayed/neutered between the ages of 9 – 12 months.

 An up-to-date vaccination card will accompany all of our puppies including vaccination against: